JoJo’s World: Big River Grille Review

 To start their meal with an appetizer, they get the jalapeño-spinach cheese dip.
 Matt notices an issue right away.
 “I know Tostitos from Publix, and these are Tostitos brand chips,” he declares.
 He follows that with his assessment that the dip is Tostitos brand queso.
 Kevin is unfazed, saying, “Might be Tostitos, but it’s really good.”

 After trying their drinks and Matt finding his Long Island Tea is bad, JoJo and Kevin go outside to play one of the boardwalk games.
-They had both lost when they last played a carnival game together, and Kevin is wanting redemption.
+They had both lost when they played a carnival game together before, and Kevin is wanting redemption.
 They play “Lob-a-lobster”.
 Neither one gets any lobsters into the pot.

 The return to dinner and their entrees: